 Converting a warehouse into a bioanalytical lab

-PRA Health Sciences, a global drug development partner, needed to expand their laboratory testing services.
+ICON (formerly PRA Health Sciences), a global drug development partner, needed to expand its laboratory testing services.
 The vision: to design a new bioanalytical lab facility that would be flexible, efficient, and create a space that encourages collaboration to help facilitate life-advancing therapies across the globe.

 Challenges of converting a warehouse into a lab